 Talking about RSS

-It seems Youtube has also decided to ditch cronological order for the subscription feed in favour of a "personalised" order.
+Update: It seems Youtube has also decided to ditch chronological order for the subscription feed in favour of a “personalised” order.